 Cheese Blintz Soufflés with Blueberry Balsamic Sauce – a quick and easy variation on traditional cheese blintzes, with a super flavorful sauce.

 These Cheese Blintz Soufflés are an unusual, delicious and impressive brunch dish.
 The soufflé recipe comes direct from mom’s recipe box, while the sauce is my creation.
 Mom was always looking for quicker and easier ways to make recipes, and this soufflé is a great example.
 Traditional blintz preparation calls for making a type of pancakes, then preparing a filling, then rolling/folding the filled pancakes, etc. In mom’s variation, you simply use similar ingredients to make an egg batter, which is layered in individual soufflé dishes (or ramekins) with a cream cheese-cottage cheese filling.
 Then they are baked – and you don’t even need to put them in a water bath!
-And, if you are cooking for a large group, the soufflé can easily be doubled for a crowd, using a 9- by 13-inch baking dish.
+And, if you are cooking for a large group, the soufflé can easily be doubled for a crowd, and baked in one, 9 by 13-inch, baking dish.

 The Blueberry Balsamic Sauce is my creation.
 It’s also super quick and easy to prepare and can be done while the soufflés are baking.
 Just six ingredients – sugar, water, cornstarch, fresh blueberries, a bit of butter, and – the secret ingredient – blueberry balsamic vinegar!
 (If you can’t easily find blueberry balsamic, just use white balsamic vinegar).

 I recently made this dish with Debbie Matenopoulos, co-host of Hallmark Channel’s popular TV program Home & Family.
 It was super fun!
 Click on the photo below to watch!